This is the featured image of the Simple Way For De-Essing Your Vocals blog article.

 The Interface

-As you can see from the picture above the interface of the Sibilance is quite simple but what differs this plugin and the technology behind it is the fact that can separate the vowels and the formants from the sibilant artifacts and identify them.
-Let’s get a bit more detailed about Sibilance`s parameters now.
+As you can see from the picture above the interface of the Sibilance is quite simple but what differentiates this plugin and the technology behind it is the fact that can separate the vowels and the formants from the sibilant artifacts and identify them.
+Let's get a bit more detailed about Sibilance`s parameters now.

 Detection Width - is located on the left side of the interface.
 Use this to identify and focus on unwanted S or Sh sounds—lower values detect narrower frequency ranges for detection and higher values result in a wider detection range